Shade

 Standing at the edge of the room, holding her hands to her chest, was Jess.
 She looked back and forth between her older siblings, eyes wide.

-“Can you tuck me in?” she asked shakily.
+“Can you tuck me in?” she asked in a small voice.

 Wordlessly, Julia stood and went to Jess.
-She put an arm around her shoulders and guided her to the girls’ room.
+She put an arm around her shoulders and guided her to the girls’ bedroom.
 Jess glanced back at Jon, with those big, innocent, blue eyes.
-Their mother's eyes.
+The same eyes Julia and Jon had.
+The same eyes that Mom had.
+Jon loved Sam and Lilly dearly, just as much as his full siblings.
+But he never felt pain like this when they looked at him in just the wrong way.

 Now alone, Jon slouched and rubbed his eyes.
 The lights flickered, and he looked up.
 A month ago, two bulbs had burned out in the living room, and the final bulb in the fixture was on its last legs.
 He always said he would change them out, but he never did.
-He could never scrounge up enough change to buy new bulbs.
+He could never scrounge up enough change.
 There was always food to buy, or ratty shoes to replace, or rent to pay.
-On the rare days he did have a spare dollar or two, he added to the jar on top of the fridge.
-He called it the rainy-day jar.
+On the rare days he did have a spare dollar, he put it in the jar on top of the fridge.
+He called it the Rainy-Day Jar.
 If he didn’t get new bulbs soon, though, they would be living in darkness.
-They wouldn't be able to see the rain, but they would be able to feel it all the same.
+Then they wouldn’t be able to see the rain, but they’d get soaked just the same.

-He sat taller and look around at the apartment.
+He sat taller and looked around at the apartment.
 Details to which he’d long grown accustomed now caught his eye.
 The wallpaper was horribly faded and ripped.
 The furniture was worn and had holes.
-The kitchen table bowed under the weight of the uneaten food.
+The rickety kitchen table bowed under the weight of the uneaten food.

-The floorboards creaked, and Jon looked forward.
+The floorboards creaked.
 Julia walked out of the hallway and sat next to him on the couch.
 He watched her intently.

-“It’s not just for them,” he said, almost too quietly for his own ears.
+“It’s not just for them,” he said, so quietly even he couldn’t hear himself.

 “What?”

+“It’s not just for them.”
 He shifted so he was facing her.
 “The kids.
 I didn’t do it just for them.
-I did it for you, too.”
+I did it for you, too.
+And for me.
+For all of us.
+The family.”

 Jon took a breath, held it for a few seconds, and exhaled.
 “I know.”

-“They’re kids, they shouldn’t even have to think about these kinds of things.
+“They’re children, they shouldn’t even have to think about these kinds of things.
 They should just be worried about having fun.”

 They sat in silence.
-The never-ending sounds of traffic drifted in from the street.
+The never-ending sounds of traffic pierced the thin walls.
 A siren blared, gradually growing louder.
-Maybe that cop from earlier took his nose out of his donuts long enough to realize he'd tipped his hat to a thief.
+Maybe some cop was out there chasing a criminal.
+A thief, perhaps.

 “Don’t do it again.”
 Julia’s breath was hot against his neck.